Illinois Compiled Statutes

 Homeland Security Emergency Preparedness Fund.

-The Homeland Security Emergency Preparedness Fund is created as a special fund in the State treasury.
-The Fund shall be held separate and apart from all public moneys or funds of this State.
-All moneys received by the Agency under Section 17 from a federal department or agency shall be deposited into the Fund.
-Interest earned by the investment or deposit of moneys accumulated in the Fund shall be deposited into the Fund.
-The Agency is authorized to expend any moneys in the Fund for the specific purposes established by the terms and conditions of the federal awards received by the Agency and in any amount that the Agency deems necessary to make grants and pay expenses in connection with its emergency management and preparedness programs.
+The Homeland Security Emergency Preparedness Trust Fund is created as a federal trust fund in the State treasury.
+The Trust Fund shall be held separate and apart from all public moneys or funds of this State.
+All Homeland Security moneys received by the Agency under Section 17 from a federal department or agency shall be deposited into the Trust Fund.
+Interest earned by the investment or deposit of moneys accumulated in the Trust Fund shall be deposited into the Trust Fund.
+The Agency is authorized to expend any moneys in the Trust Fund for the specific purposes established by the terms and conditions of the federal awards received by the Agency and in any amount that the Agency deems necessary to make grants and pay expenses in connection with its emergency management and preparedness programs.

 20 ILCS 3305/18